 Prescription Medications to Disclose Before Getting a Tattoo

 Acne Medications: You may not think of acne as being a major medical condition—it isn't.
 But if you’re taking Accutane, Minomycin (or any other Tetracycline-related medication), or any other prescription drug for acne, you do not want to get tattooed.
 Prescription drugs for acne cause skin to be hyper-sensitive.
 Getting a tattoo can be disastrous and lead to severe pain and scarring.
-And once you’re off the medication, it can take six months to a year for it to be out of your system, and therefore safe to get inked.

 Antibiotics: Disclose all antibiotics to your tattoo artist, and discuss whether or not it's safe to proceed.
 Some antibiotics make the skin hypersensitive.
 Some people have reported unusual skin reactions to tattoos when they were on antibiotics.